-Nicholas is an Associate at Hampleton Partners where he supports on the entire span of the transaction, from preparation through to close with experience in numerous technology sectors.
+Nicholas is a Senior Associate at Hampleton Partners where he supports on the entire span of the transaction, from preparation through to close with experience in numerous technology sectors.
 Prior to Hampleton, Nicholas obtained an LLB in Laws from the London School of Economics.
 In his free time, Nicholas enjoys hiking, skiing, mixing cocktails, and learning new languages.
 He is also fluent in English, Polish, German, and French.

 Tim joined Hampleton Partners as an analyst in early 2017 and supports the team at all points during the transaction process.
 Prior to joining Hampleton, Tim obtained an MSc from HEC Paris and completed 13 months' worth of internship experience at ABN Amro in Amsterdam, and Credit Agricole CIB in Tokyo.
 Tim speaks Dutch, English, French and German.